 At least twice per year the ACD will send a statement to each person who holds shares or has held shares since the previous statement.
 Where shares are jointly held, statements are sent to the first named Shareholder.
-The statement will describe the current holding(s) of Shares at the date of the statement and any transactions in Shares since the date of the last statement.
+The statement will describe the current holding(s) of Shares at the date of the statement.
 Individual statements will also be issued at any time on request by the registered Shareholder.